-The otter survey identified that the area has been used by otter (in the past), noting that otters use different locations throughout the year.
-Based on the results of the survey and mitigation measures proposed, a condition could be attached to minimise the risk of adverse effects on otter.
+The otter survey identified that the area has been used by otters (in the past), noting that otters use different locations throughout the year.
+Given that some work has taken place, advice on biodiversity has been updated.
+A condition is proposed that a species protection plan be provided prior to any further ground preparation, tree/shrub works, construction or other works associated with the development (re)starting.
+In addition to a breach of condition, if these requirements are not met prior to re-commencement of development, the developer would risk criminal offence in relation to otter protection.
+Based on the results of the survey, and mitigation measures proposed, a condition could be attached to minimise the risk of effects on otters.

 Birds may use the existing buildings and surrounding area for breeding.
 All wild birds are legally protected, making it an offence to damage or destroy nests while being used or built.
 This site is likely to be used by a range of bird species in the breeding season; a condition would therefore be attached to mitigate any potential impact.
+Given the part-retrospective nature of the application now proposed, the condition proposed has been amended.